Putin must lose Ukraine war, Nato chief says

 But "the Russian advance has stalled again," he noted.
 "And the Ukrainians have shown the ability to strike back and take back territory, and are planning a counter-offensive in the south," he said.

-Speaking the same day in Kyiv, Ukrainian president Volodymyr Zelensky said his forces had ceded more territory in east Ukraine after facing "hell" in a Russian assault.
+Speaking the same day in Kyiv, Ukrainian president Volodymyr Zelensky said his forces had ceded territory in eastern Ukraine after facing "hell" in a Russian assault.

 He also rebuked Amnesty International, a London-based human-rights group, for its report accusing him of placing Ukrainian troops in residential areas, endangering civilians.